Michael J. Fox: 1991–2001: Further films and acclaim

-Later career and retirement
+1996–2020: Later career and retirement

 Spin City ran from 1996 to 2002 on American television network ABC.
-The show was based on a fictional local government running New York City, originally starring Fox as Mike Flaherty, a Fordham Law School graduate serving as the Deputy Mayor of New York.
-Fox won an Emmy award for Spin City in 2000, three Golden Globe Awards in 1998, 1999, and 2000, and two Screen Actors Guild Awards in 1999 and 2000.
-During the third season of Spin City, Fox made the announcement to the cast and crew of the show that he had Parkinson's disease.
-During the fourth season, he announced his retirement from the show.
-He announced that he planned to continue to act and would make guest appearances on Spin City (he made three more appearances on the show during the final season).
-After leaving the show, he was replaced by Charlie Sheen, who portrayed the character Charlie Crawford.
+The show depicts a fictional New York City government, originally starring Fox as Deputy Mayor Mike Flaherty.
+Fox served as an executive producer of Spin City alongside co-creators Bill Lawrence and Gary David Goldberg.
+He won an Emmy Award for Spin City in 2000, three Golden Globe Awards in 1998, 1999, and 2000, and two Screen Actors Guild Awards in 1999 and 2000.
+During the third season, Fox told the cast and crew of the show that he had Parkinson's disease, and during the fourth season, he announced his retirement from the show.
+A character played by Charlie Sheen replaced his, and he made three more appearances during the final season.
 In 2002, his Lottery Hill Entertainment production company attempted to set up a pilot for ABC with DreamWorks Television and Touchstone Television company via first-look agreements, but it never went to series.

-In 2004, Fox guest starred in two episodes of the comedy-drama Scrubs as Dr. Kevin Casey, a surgeon with severe obsessive-compulsive disorder.
-The series was created by Spin City creator Bill Lawrence.
+In 2004, Fox guest-starred in two episodes of the comedy-drama Scrubs – created by Spin City creator Bill Lawrence – as Dr. Kevin Casey, a surgeon with severe obsessive-compulsive disorder.
 In 2006, he appeared in four episodes of Boston Legal as a lung cancer patient.
 The producers brought him back in a recurring role for season three, beginning with the season premiere.
 Fox was nominated for an Emmy Award for best guest appearance.

 In 2009, Fox appeared in five episodes of the television series Rescue Me which earned him an Emmy for Outstanding Guest Actor in a Drama Series.
-Starting in 2010, Fox played a recurring role in the US drama The Good Wife as crafty attorney Louis Canning and earned Emmy nominations for three consecutive years.
-In 2011, Fox was featured as himself in the eighth season of the Larry David vehicle Curb Your Enthusiasm.
-David's character (also himself) becomes a temporary resident of the New York City apartment building that Fox resides in and a conflict arises between the two, whereby David believes that Fox is using his condition (Parkinson's disease) as a manipulative tool.
+Starting in 2010, Fox played a recurring role in the American drama The Good Wife as crafty attorney Louis Canning and earned Emmy nominations for three consecutive years.
+In 2011, Fox portrayed himself in the eighth season of Larry David's Curb Your Enthusiasm, in which David's fictionalized self becomes Fox's neighbour and accuses him of using his Parkinson's disease as a manipulative tool.
 Fox returned in 2017 for a brief appearance, referencing his prior time on the show.